Family Communications

 Save the Date!

-The Summer Webinar Series will kick off with a bang!
-Three webinars in one week to get us started for the summer.
-Please save the date for the Kick-Off to the Summer Webinar Series with the OFYE which will be held on zoom on Tuesday, May 16, 2023 at 7:00 PM EDT.
-If you are interested in learning more about the Housing Contract process, they Housing Services will host a webinar on Wednesday, May 17 at 8:00 PM EDT.
+The Summer Webinar Series will kick off next week!
+Please save the date for the Kick-Off to the Summer Webinar Series with the OFYE which will be held on zoom on Tuesday, May 14 at 7:00 PM EDT.
+If you are interested in learning more about the Housing Contract process, the Housing Services will host a webinar on Wednesday, May 15 at 7:00 PM EDT.
 Both sessions will be recorded and available afterwards.

 We will continue to communicate with your student via email and will reach out to you every couple of weeks throughout the summer with updates.